kaotisk-hund/python-cjdns-peering-tools/README.md

 ```
 sudo ./peer_info_generate.sh
 ```
-You can now open `peer_info_generated.json` and edit the IP before sending to your new peer.
+You can now open `peer_info_generated.json` and edit the IP before sending to your new peer so it matches your public one.

 ## Files